sigmacoy/cs-questions-should-know/README.md

 ## 14. RAM vs ROM
 RAM (Random Access Memory) - temporary and volatile, losing its data when the device loses power.  <br>
-ROM is generally considered permanent or non-volatile memory, meaning it retains its data even when the power is turned off. <br>
+ROM is generally considered permanent or non-volatile memory, meaning it retains its data even when the power is turned off. <br> <br>
 Most ROM are permanent, newer types can be rewritten under special circumstances, although they still function as a permanent storage for essential system like the BIOS and firmware. <br>

 ## 15. Supervised vs Unsupervised
 Supervised - given input and needed correct output <br>
-	- uses labeled data (input-output pairs) <br>
+	- uses labeled data (input-output pairs) <br> <br>
 Unsupervised - the model learns by itself <br>
 	- finds patterns in unlabeled data without predefined outputs. <br>